rootmos/h/README.md

 [`hnode`'s seccomp filter](https://github.com/rootmos/h/blob/6ed41b19839291fe4ca404cb5c315223a0f72ec2/hnode/filter.bpf#L76).

-While cBPF is not theoretically Turing complete because of lack of infinite memory; restricted to the scratch memory:
+While cBPF is not theoretically Turing complete because of lack of infinite memory; it is restricted to the scratch memory:
 `uint32_t M[16]`.
-That only present an interesting challenge: which [Project Euler](https://projecteuler.net) or [Advent of Code](https://adventofcode.com) problems can be solved in cBPF?
+That only presents an interesting challenge: which [Project Euler](https://projecteuler.net) or [Advent of Code](https://adventofcode.com) problems can be solved in cBPF?